ledger-milazzo/how-is-milazzo-concept/README.md

 ## Proposal

-Consento can bring the experience of standardizing and organizing environmental sensor data.
-[Sensor Atlas](https://www.sensoratlas.com/), an open source tool that is compliant with the OSGI [Sensorthings](https://www.opengeospatial.org/standards/sensorthings) standard.
+Georepublic can contribute its experience in standardizing and organizing environmental sensor data as Open Data.
+[Sensor Atlas](https://www.sensoratlas.com/) is an Open Source project that is compliant with the OGC [Sensorthings](https://www.opengeospatial.org/standards/sensorthings) standard.

-We will help [members](https://github.com/ledger-milazzo/org#open-government) to connect sensors to a data storage and if more than a 100 sensors are collected we will help you with the visualization of this data in a homepage.
+We will help [members](https://github.com/ledger-milazzo/org#open-government) to connect sensors to a data storage.
+If more than a 100 sensors are collected we will help you with the visualization of this data in a homepage.